thetestgame/Particle-IOT-Tower-Light/README.md

 * mqttYellowLightFeed - Controls the yellow light pin
 * mqttGreenLightFeed - Controls the green light pin
 * mqttBuzzerFeed - Controls the buzzer pin
 * mqttPowerFeed - Controls the "power" of the device.
-Sending to the "OFF" will prevent the lights from turning on until "ON" is sent (Not currently implemented)
+Sending "OFF" to the feed will prevent the lights from turning on until "ON" is sent (Not currently implemented)

 <hr/>
 ### Particle Cloud